pangeo-data/pangeo/docs/setup_guides/hpc.rst

 ------------

 From here, we have two options.
-Option 1 will start a Jupyter Notebook Server and manage dask and using the `dask-jobqueue`_ package.
+Option 1 will start a Jupyter Notebook server and manage dask using the `dask-jobqueue`_ package.
 Option 2 will start a dask cluster using `dask-mpi` and will run a Jupyter server as part of the dask cluster.
 We generally recommend starting with Option 1, espcially if you will be working interactively, unless you have a reason for managing the job submission scripts